Board Meeting Agendas/Notices

 Charlene Morgan joined Whitman Hospital and Medical Center as Chief Nursing Officer in May 2019.
 Charlene has been a nurse for 27 years and received her Master’s Degree in Nursing Leadership and Management in 2008.
 Charlene comes to us from Louisiana and has a wide scope of experience in both large Tertiary and Critical Access facilities.
 Over the course of her career, Charlene also had the rare experience of having worked in many areas and positions in Healthcare from Nursing Assistant to Chief Executive officer.
 This experience gave her a deep appreciation for all members of the healthcare team and how important each one is to the function of the healthcare facility.

-Debbie Hoadley, Director of Ancillary Services
+Debbie Hoadley, Executive Director of Ancillary Services

 Debbie Hoadley joined Whitman Hospital and Medical Center in 1990.
 Debbie is the Director of Ancillary Services as well as the Director of Medical Staff Services at Whitman Hospital.
 In these roles, Debbie has many responsibilities and duties within the hospital, including overseeing the following ancillary departments: Laboratory, Imaging, Therapy, Food and Nutrition, Environmental, and Maintenance Services.